bdeitte/ghost-on-aws/HOWTO.md

 Set up basic monitor(s)
 ----------------
 Fill in, not doing yet.
-Lots of options here.
+Lots of options here- try to set up an external check of a page first.
+Pingdom is simple and free.
+RunScope is very nice if you have a subscription.
+There's some alerting for the EC2 instance, but I would focus on the external check first.
+Might have some other AWS options for this.

 Future updates
 ----------------
-Haven't gone through this myself, but at some point I will want to update Ghost, or Node.js, or other things on the server.
-Best to do this on a newly-created snapshot where you can test this out to ensure basic functionality works.
+I haven't gone through this myself, but at some point I will want to update Ghost, or Node.js, or other things on the server.
+It's to do this on a newly-created snapshot where you can test this out to ensure basic functionality works.
 And then you can move over the Elastic IP to flip things over.
 Ghost also has some docs here in http://support.ghost.org/how-to-upgrade/
 Things to update occasionally:
 - sudo apt-get update && sudo apt-get upgrade -y
 - Node upgrade with nvm